liferay-echo/liferay-echo/README.md

 you are not sure if the component belongs to us, please [check the Echo components document][2].

 The more information you provide about the pull request, the better it will be for us to review and forward it as soon as possible.
-Pleaase, take the time to ensure it adheres to the [Echo Pull Request Template](https://gist.github.com/liferay-echo/5a4455285ff1800f9da146816d85e67d#file-pull-request-template-md).
+Please, take the time to ensure it adheres to the [Echo Pull Request Template](https://gist.github.com/liferay-echo/5a4455285ff1800f9da146816d85e67d#file-pull-request-template-md).

 Once the pull request has been sent, we track the progress of it using GitHub labels (for example, if the PR needs some frontend review we add the